Resource

 Economic and political decision makers, including in the UK, are failing to take sufficient action on the climate crisis, and are not placing people and justice at the heart of their decision-making.
 They are also choosing to continue our dependence on extractive and high-emissions industries.
 Find out about our current climate justice work.

-Quakers across Britain are taking climate action at local level and advocating for change.
-As an organisation, we support their activism.
+As well as our organisational work on climate and economic justice, we support Quakers across Britain who are taking climate action at local level and advocating for change.
 This ranges from divesting from fossil fuels, to taking direct action, to lobbying local decisionmakers.

 Our support for Quaker activists in many forms, such as workshops for young Quakers, coordinating Quaker involvement in national campaigns, and supporting Quaker demonstrations.
 Learn more about the spiritual roots of Quaker climate activism, and how to get involved.